lubouski/sre-fundamentals/syscals-strace/README.md

+### Intro
+System call general details:
+* A system call changes the processor state from user mode to kernel mode, and CPU can access protected kernel memory.
+* The set of system calls is fixed.
+Each system call is identified by a uniq number.
+* Each system call may have a set of arguments the specify information to be transferred from user space(i.e the process virual address space) to kernel space and vice versa.

+From programming point of view, invoking system call looks much like calling a C function.
+However, behind the scenes many steps occur.
+1. The application program makes a system call by invoking a wrapper function in the C library.
+2. The wrapper func must take all of the system call arguments available to the system call trap-handling routine.
+These args are passed to the wrapper via the stack, but the kernek expects them in specific registers.
+3. Since all system calls enter the kernel in the same way, the kernel needs some method of identifying the system call.
+To permit this, the wrapper func copies the system call number into a specific CPU register(%eax)
+4. The wrapper func executes a trap machine instruction (int 0x80), which causes the processor to switch from user mode to kernel mode and execute code pointed to by location 0x80 (128 decimal).
+5. In response to trap to location 0x80, the kernel invokes its system_call() routine (located in the assembler file arch/i386/entry.S) to handle the trap:
+a) Saves register values onto the kernel stack.
+b) Checks the validity of the system call number.
+c) Invokes the appropriate system call service routine, which is found by using the system call number to index a table of all system call service routines.
+Then service routine performes the required task, which may invoke modifying values at address specified in the given arguments and transfering data between user memory and kernel memory.
+Finally the service routine returns a result status to the system_call() routine.
+d) Restores register values from the kernel stack and places the system call return value to the stack.
+e) Returns to the wrapper function, simultaneously returning the processor to user mode.

 ### Linux syscall fundamentals
 The goal of this repository is to teach how we interact with Linux kernel.
 To help with this task, lets create a `c` language binary.
 Assume that the source code is stored in a file called 'hello.c'.
 To compile the file 'hello.c' with gcc, use the following command:
 ```